 (I was later persuaded that I didn't need such heavy-handed use of colour!
 And yes, here's the missing image

-Now, something like 10 years after that 1-pager idea, Earth Notes is well over 100 pages, has been cited in research papers and newspapers, has been used as a data source by government departments and electric car/storage bods (in both those cases for PV generation data), has its own Twitter feed (@EarthOrgUK) with about 54,000 tweets so far, and is still going strong as of June 2017!
+Now, something like 10 years after that 1-pager idea, Earth Notes is well over 100 pages, has been cited in research papers and newspapers, has been used as a data source by government departments and electric car/storage bods (in both those cases for PV generation data), has its own Twitter feed (@EarthOrgUK) with about 54,000 tweets so far, and is still going strong as of

 The site boilerplate and styling can now evolve much faster.
 The site is HTML5+CSS and responsive, and the mobile version delivers a tweaked faster version for smaller screens and small connections, though still responsive.
 Moving on from rat-proofing the compost heap to bug-proofing the pile of HTML, the site build tools warn quickly of overly large or small or missing or broken key elements, making maintaining a bigger site acceptably efficient and robust.

 lead a smart heating workshop at the UK's Department of Energy and Climate Change in late 2012, and start the Open-Source Thermostatic Radiator Valve (OpenTRV) project in 2013 with the aim of knocking several percent off Europe's carbon footprint (and several £billion annually off home heating bills).
 That's been an interesting journey that has been the most fun running a start-up in 30 years, learning all sorts of new business and manufacturing and marketing and money-raising skills, all started from a page about compost.
-As someone from my Yorkshire upbringing might have said: "Where there's muck, there's brass."
+As someone sharing my Yorkshire upbringing might say: "Where there's muck, there's brass."

 I’ve been following your site for years now.
 GT, UK.

 I’ve been looking through your website, I’m amazed at how much information there is on it!
 And great achievements with your Zero Low Carbon home.
 RS, UK.